ryanblenis/MeshCentral-ScriptTask/readme.md

 - Jobs only run when the endpoint agent is online.
 They do *not* queue to the agent when offline, then run at the specified time.
 - Scripts are cached on the clients and verified via hash at runtime for the latest version.

+## Variables
+- Variables can be assigned to the following scopes: Global, Script, Mesh, and Node
+- Variables with the same name will override each other in the above order (ex.
+Global variable testVariable will be overridden by Script variable testVariable will be overridden by Mesh variable Test will be overridden by Node variable testVariable if they exist and apply to the node running the script)
+- Variables found in a script which do not correspond with a defined variable will be replaced with VAR_NOT_FOUND
+- Variables are assigned during job dispatch (e.g. when the job is sent to the node), so the latest script and variable values will be accounted for, should they have changed since a job or scheduled job were defined.

 ## Getting Started
 Drag and drop some of your favorite admin scripts on the file tree.
 You'll then be able to run them immediately on endpoints (nodes).